meltano/meltano/docs/src/handbook/engineering/README.md

 - `flow::Blocked`: Blocked by some other issue
 - `flow::Review`: Currently in review

-#### Priority Labels
+#### Urgency Labels

-We have 5 priority labels:
+We have 5 urgency labels:

-- `priority::low`
+- `urgency::low`
-- `priority::default`
+- `urgency::default`
-- `priority::high`
+- `urgency::high`
-- `priority::higher`
+- `urgency::higher`
-- `priority::highest`
+- `urgency::highest`

-The majority of issues should have the `priority::default` label, which is a sign that we are accomplishing [the important as well as the urgent](https://www.mindtools.com/pages/article/newHTE_91.htm).
+The majority of issues should have the `urgency::default` label, which is a sign that we are accomplishing [the important as well as the urgent](https://www.mindtools.com/pages/article/newHTE_91.htm).
-The `priority::low` tag can optionally be used to indicate issues that should be the first to be deprioritized.
+The `urgency::low` tag can optionally be used to indicate issues that should be the first to be deprioritized.

-Issues with the `priority::default` label in a milestone have a ~80% chance of being completed within a milestone.
+Issues with the `urgency::default` label, or no urgency label at all, in a milestone have a ~80% chance of being completed within a milestone.
-Issues with the `priority::low` label have a ~50% chance of being completed within a milestone.
+Issues with the `urgency::low` label have a ~50% chance of being completed within a milestone.
-We aim to close 100% of issues with `priority::high` or above within the milestone.
+We aim to close 100% of issues with `urgency::high` or above within the milestone.

-The `priority::highest` should be resolved for urgent user-facing issues such as the website going down - and should be resolved within 24 hours or less.
+The `urgency::highest` should be resolved for urgent user-facing issues such as the website going down - and should be resolved within 24 hours or less.
-If an issue of this type is moved to another milestone because it was not completed, the priority should most likely be increased.
+If an issue of this type is moved to another milestone because it was not completed, the urgency should most likely be increased.

-If there is an issue of particular interest, add the `priority::high` label to it and leave a comment tagging Taylor with a note explaining why you believe it's a high priority.
+If there is an issue of particular interest, add the `urgency::high` label to it and leave a comment tagging Taylor with a note explaining why you believe it's a high urgency.

 #### Kind Labels